Bontgoy/Bontgoy.github.io/resume.md

 	</ul>
 </ul>

 I was invited back to work at my favorite alma mater!
 I currently lead large groups of off-site boots through the beginning of their journey into understanding web application developement.
 At DBC we work to cultivate the whole-self.
-I provie mentorship and guidance in introductory scripting work, empathy training, and personal accountablity.
+I provide mentorship and guidance in introductory scripting work, empathy training, and personal accountablity.
 I also do some hacking on in-house applications.

 ---------